iamdakshsainii/krishiCart/README.md

 **krishiCart** is a full-stack web application developed during a hackathon to bridge the gap between farmers and consumers.
 It enables farmers to showcase their produce, connect directly with buyers, and build trust — all within one scalable digital platform.

-🚀 **Winner of the Full Stack Web Development Hackathon** at the University of South Asia — built and proudly maintained by **Daksh Saini** & Team Terminator 🏆

 ---